enormandeau/meditation-timer/README.md

 ### Pomodoro

-If you like the pomodoro system (15 minutes of work and 5 minute breaks), you can use the following alias to reproduct this:
+If you like the pomodoro system (15 minutes of work and 5 minute breaks), you can use the following alias, which you can save in your `~/.bashrc` or `~/.bash_profile` file to reproduct this:

 ```bash
 alias pomodoro='while true; do meditation_timer.py -n -p 15 -d 3 -s 1 -e 2 >/dev/null; sleep 5m; done'
 ```

-This will start a 15 minutes working session with one bell and end it with two bells.
-The session will be followed by a 5 minute break an then loop again.
+This will start a 15 minutes working session with one bell and then end it with two bells.
+The session will be followed by a 5 minute break an then loop again until you stop it with `CTRL-C`.

 ### CONTACTING THE AUTHOR